-Number and percent of primary eyes, fellow eyes, and all eyes (i.e. primary and fellow eyes) successfully implanted with the RxLAL with a UCDVA of 20/20 or better at 6 Months Postop (3 Months Post Lock-In) will be presented and the corresponding 95% confidence interval for the percent based on the binomial distribution will be calculated.
+eyes successfully implanted with the RxLAL.
+Number and percent of all study eyes with a monocular UCDVA of 20/20 or better at 6 Months Postop (3 Months Post Lock-In) and the corresponding 95% confidence interval for the percent based on the normal distribution approximation with an observed correlation coefficient will be calculated.